bbolli/tumblr-utils/tumblr_backup.md

 `tumblr_backup.py` is a script that backs up your [Tumblr](http://tumblr.com) blog locally.

-The backup includes all images from photo and photoset posts.
+The backup includes all images both from inline text as well as photo posts.
 An index links to monthly pages, which contain all the posts from the respective month with links to single post pages.
 Command line options select which posts to backup and set the output format.